-We rode our bikes back to Tulum town and had lunch at Don Cafeto.
-Before we ordered our food, our server brought us chips with salsa and a bowl overflowing with spicy pickled jalapeños, carrots, and potatoes!
+I rode my bike back to Tulum town and had lunch at Don Cafeto.
+Before I ordered food, our server brought chips with salsa and a bowl overflowing with spicy pickled jalapeños, carrots, and potatoes!
 Close friends and family know that I love pickles.
-I ate most of the pickled goodness, before our meal came out.
+I ate most of the pickled goodness, before my meal came out.

 More fish and shrimp ceviche!!

 Don Cafeto also had live music!
 One guy beat the bongo drum, while the other sang and played the keyboard.
 And, the main dish?
 More seafood, of course!
 Fish tacos and a margarita for me and skirt steak tacos and two micheladas for him!
 Our meal was about $32 USD with tip.
 Back on our bikes!